7th Grade Language Arts - Liberty Jr. High

 Genres of Study

 We have an exciting year of reading, writing, and grammar.
 Below you will find an outline of the many different genres of study that we will cover.
-Due to flexibility and time restraints, the order and duration with which these genres will be covered, varies.
+Due to flexibility and time restraints, the order and duration with which these genres will be covered will vary.

 Literature Terms to Master: